galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-viz-in-r/tutorial.md

 > ### {% icon question %} Selecting on multiple conditions
 >
-> Create a table that contains all the columns with the letter "s" in their name except for the column "Wald.Stats", and the column "End".
+> Create a table that contains all the columns with the letter "s" in their name except for the column "Wald.Stats", and that contains the column "End".
 >
 > Hint: look at the help for the function `starts_with()` we've just covered.
 >